 We study innovative methods for 2D/3D key-points locations, for example applied to human pictures under domain shift, i.e. when the training (source) and the test (target) images significantly differ in terms of visual appearance.
 One of the proposed methods seamlessly combines three different components: feature alignment, adversarial training and self-supervision.
 Specifically, a deep architecture leverages domain-specific distribution alignment layers to perform target adaptation at the feature level.
 Furthermore, a loss is proposed which combines an adversarial term for ensuring aligned predictions in the output space and a geometric consistency term which guarantees coherent predictions between a target sample and its perturbed version.

 L.O.
 Vasconcelos, M. Mancini, D. Boscaini, S. Rota Bulò, B. Caputo and E. Ricci.
 Shape Consistent 2D Keypoint Estimation under Domain Shift, International Conference on Pattern Recognition - ICPR, pp. 8037-8044, 2020

 L.O.
 Vasconcelos, M. Mancini, D. Boscaini, B. Caputo and E. Ricci.
 Structured domain adaptation for 3d keypoint estimation, International Conference on 3D Vision - 3DV, pp. 57-66, 2019

-We propose a novel approach to 3D hand shape recognition from RGB-D data based on geometric deep learning techniques.
-The model, trained on synthetic data, retains the performance on real samples during test time.
+We propose novel approaches based on geometric deep learning techniques, for example to 3D hand shape recognition from RGB-D data.
+In this case the model, trained on synthetic data, retains the performance on real samples during test time.